 Our Searcy County law firm can assist your trusted appointees such as successor trustees and executors in understanding their duties and guiding them in decisions.

 When working with an Arkansas estate planning attorney at McClelland Law Firm, P.A., rest assured that your loved ones are not alone.
 We are there for them to make sure your instructions and the law are correctly followed.
 Our goal is to provide your loved ones with legal guidance, peace of mind, and support when handling the trust administration process.

-QUICK TIP: Our firm policy is to avoid probate if possible.
-We have one paralegal dedicated to probate to make sure your case keeps moving forward.
+Our Arkansas law firm’s policy is to avoid probate if possible.
+We have an expert paralegal dedicated to probate to make sure your case keeps moving forward.
 Each case has around 40 action items to be completed during the case.
-It is important to know that there can be significant differences between judges in a circuit, which can greatly affect your case.
-However, judges are not assigned until after your case is filed.
+It is essential to know that there can be significant differences between judges in a circuit, significantly affecting your case.
+However, judges are not assigned until after filing your case.